Sitcom: Canada

 Although there have been several notable exceptions, relatively few Canadian sitcoms attained notable success in Canada or internationally.
 Canadian television has had much greater success with sketch comedy and dramedy series.

 The popular show King of Kensington aired from 1975 to 1980, at its peak garnering an average of 1.5 to 1.8 million viewers weekly.

-The 1999 movie Trailer Park Boys was followed up by a television series of the same name that ran from 2001 to 2018, airing in Canada, the U.S., and the U.K.
+The 1999 film Trailer Park Boys was followed up by a television series of the same name that ran from 2001 to 2018, airing in Canada, the U.S., and the U.K.

 Corner Gas, which ran for six seasons from 2004 to 2009, became an instant hit, averaging one million viewers per episode.
 It has been the recipient of six Gemini Awards and has been nominated almost 70 times for various awards.

 Other noteworthy recent sitcoms have included: Call Me Fitz, Schitt's Creek, Letterkenny, and Kim's Convenience, all of which have been winners of the Canadian Screen Award for Best Comedy Series.

 In 2020, the sixth and final season of Schitt's Creek was nominated for 15 Primetime Emmy Awards.
 This broke the record for the most Emmy nominations given to a comedy series in its final season.
 During the 72nd Primetime Emmy Awards, the show became the first ever comedy or drama series to sweep the four acting categories (Outstanding Lead Actor, Outstanding Lead Actress, Outstanding Supporting Actor, Outstanding Supporting Actress for Eugene Levy, Catherine O'Hara, Dan Levy, and Annie Murphy respectively) and one of only four live action shows, along with All in the Family, The Golden Girls, and Will & Grace where all the principal actors have won at least one Emmy Award.

 India

-Sitcoms started appearing on Indian television in the 1980s, with serials such as Yeh Jo Hai Zindagi (1984), Nukkad (1986), and Wagle Ki Duniya (1988) on the state-run Doordarshan channel.
+Sitcoms started appearing on Indian television in the 1980s, with serials such as Yeh Jo Hai Zindagi, Nukkad, and Wagle Ki Duniya on the state-run Doordarshan channel.
 Gradually, as private channels were permitted to operate, many more sitcoms followed.
-In the 1990s these included: Dekh Bhai Dekh (1993), Zabaan Sambhalke (1993), Shrimaan Shrimati (1995), Office Office (2001), Ramani Vs Ramani (Tamil 2001), Amrutham (Telugu 2001–2007), Khichdi (2002), Sarabhai vs Sarabhai (2005) F.I.R.
-(2006–2015), Taarak Mehta Ka Ooltah Chashmah (2008–present), Uppum Mulakum (Malayalam 2015–present), and Bhabiji Ghar Par Hain (2015–present).
-SAB TV is one of the leading channels in India, dedicated entirely to Sitcoms.
+In the 1990s these included: Dekh Bhai Dekh, Zabaan Sambhalke, Shrimaan Shrimati, and in the 2000s, Office Office, Amrutham, Khichdi, Sarabhai vs Sarabhai, F.I.R., Taarak Mehta Ka Ooltah Chashmah, Uppum Mulakum, and Bhabiji Ghar Par Hain.
+SAB TV is one of the leading channels in India, dedicated entirely to sitcoms.

 Taarak Mehta Ka Ooltah Chashmah is the longest-running sitcom of Indian television and is also known as the flagship show of SAB TV.